 Out of Play

-If the ball hits a top rail and lands in the table area, or comes off the table area completely, it’s considered out of play.
+- If the ball hits a top rail and lands in the table area, or comes off the table area completely, it’s considered out of play.

-The player is required to pass the ball from the 5 rod to the 3 rod within ten seconds, directly after a serve.
+- You must pass the ball from the 5 rod to the 3 rod within ten seconds, directly after a serve.

-After the initial serve, players are allowed 15 seconds to pass from the 5 bar.
+- After the initial serve, players are allowed 15 seconds to pass from the 5 bar.